tasneem-alsheikh/Parallel-Distributed-Computing---W2025/README.md

 ### Q&A 7

 **Proposed Improvements:**
-**Adaptive Crossover Rate**: Adjust the crossover rate based on the generation number, favoring exploration early on and focusing more on exploitation later.
+**Adaptive Crossover Rate**: Adjust the crossover rate based on the generation number, favoring exploration early on and focusing more on exploitation later.<br>
-**Diversity Maintenance**: Introduce techniques like fitness sharing or crowding to preserve genetic diversity and avoid premature convergence.
+**Diversity Maintenance**: Introduce techniques like fitness sharing or crowding to preserve genetic diversity and avoid premature convergence.<br>
-**Parallelize 2-opt Search**: Parallelize the 2-opt local search by applying it across multiple machines to speed up refinement.
+**Parallelize 2-opt Search**: Parallelize the 2-opt local search by applying it across multiple machines to speed up refinement.<br>
-**Dynamic Stagnation Check**: Instead of a fixed stagnation limit, dynamically adjust it based on population diversity and fitness changes.
+**Dynamic Stagnation Check**: Instead of a fixed stagnation limit, dynamically adjust it based on population diversity and fitness changes.<br>
-**Efficient Elite Retention**: Implement truncation selection to keep only the best individuals in the population, optimizing elite retention.
+**Efficient Elite Retention**: Implement truncation selection to keep only the best individuals in the population, optimizing elite retention.<br>

 **Run your code and compute the performance metrics.**

-A:
+A: <br>
-**Total Distance**: 1131.0
+**Total Distance**: 1131.0<br>
-**Execution Time**: 31.834239721298218 seconds
+**Execution Time**: 31.834239721298218 seconds<br>
-- **Performance Metrics**: Speedup: 1.91, Efficiency: 0.955
+- **Performance Metrics**: Speedup: 1.91, Efficiency: 0.955<br>

 ________________________________________________________________________________________________________________________________________________________________________________